We Don’t Say “Giving Up a Child”

 Considering whether or not to place a child for adoption is one of the most challenging and important decisions that a parent will ever make.

+At ACI we don’t say giving up a child for adoption.
 There are so many factors that go into thinking about the possibility of placing a baby for adoption.
 For almost every parent just thinking about placing a child for adoption is very emotional, which is understandable.
 For others, having thought through their decision and having made an adoption plan for their child, many different kinds of thoughts and feelings come and go.
 It is frequently a very emotional process and the decision making process often involves cycling through many different thoughts and emotions.

 One of the first challenges that some expectant mothers face is, how, or whether a all, to talk with people about adoption.
 Another is finding the best way to get all the information they need and then deciding whether or not to move forward.